TanStack/query/README.md

   - Optional
   - Set this to `false` to disable automatic refetching on window focus (useful, when `refetchAllOnWindowFocus` is set to `true`).
   - Set this to `true` to enable automatic refetching on window focus (useful, when `refetchAllOnWindowFocus` is set to `false`.
+- `onSuccess: Function(data) => data`
+  - Optional
+  - This function will fire any time the query successfully fetches new data.
 - `onError: Function(err) => void`
   - Optional
-  - This function will fire if the query encounters an error (after all retries have happened) and will be passed the error.
+  - This function will fire if the query encounters an error and will be passed the error.
-- `onSuccess: Function(data) => data`
+- `onSettled: Function(data, error) => data`
   - Optional
-  - This function will fire any time the query successfully fetches new data.
+  - This function will fire any time the query is either successfully fetched or errors and be passed either the data or error
 - `suspense: Boolean`
   - Optional
   - Set this to `true` to enable suspense mode.